 It even outdoes the previous M1 MacBook Pro 13-inch, which shows that the M2 is even less battery-hungry than its predecessor.

-The upcoming MacBook Air (M2, 2022) has a new design, a larger – and brighter – screen, and should offer similar levels of performance due to having the same M2 chip, all while costing $100/£50/AU$100 less.
+The upcoming MacBook Air (M2, 2022) has a new design and a larger – and brighter – screen and should offer similar levels of performance due to having the same M2 chip, all while costing $100/£50/AU$100 less.
 There seems little reason to get the more expensive 13-inch MacBook Pro over the new MacBook Air.
-The default configuration of the MacBook Air offers an M2 chip with an 8-core GPU, so for graphically-intensive tasks the MacBook Pro should have the edge, though you can upgrade the MacBook Air to an M2 chip with the same 10-core GPU as the one in the MacBook Pro 13-inch.
+The default configuration of the MacBook Air offers an M2 chip with an 8-core GPU, so for graphically-intensive tasks, the MacBook Pro should have the edge, though you can upgrade the MacBook Air to an M2 chip with the same 10-core GPU as the one in the MacBook Pro 13-inch.

 MacBook Pro 13-inch (M2, 2022) review: Price

 - Starts at $1,299 / £1,299 / AU$1,999